 Dogs can’t eat chocolate yet it remains the most common causes of poisoning in dogs.

 Be on the lookout symptoms of chocolate poisoning which include vomiting, diarrhea, pacing, panting, and shaking.
-More serious cases might cause an irregular heart beat, seizures, heart attack, or even death.
-If you think your dog has eaten any chocolate, do not wait to the doctor.
+More serious cases might cause an irregular heart beat, seizures or even death.
+If you think your dog has eaten any chocolate, do not wait to go to the doctor.

 Xylitol is an artificial sweetener found in products such as gum, candy, mints, toothpaste, and mouthwash.
 Xylitol is harmful to dogs because it causes a sudden release of insulin in the body that leads to hypoglycemia (low blood sugar).
 Xylitol can also cause liver damage in dogs.
 Within 30 minutes after eating, the dog may vomit, be lethargic (tired), and/or be uncoordinated.
 However, some signs of toxicity can also be delayed for hours or even for a few days.
 Xylitol toxicity in dogs can be fatal if untreated.
 It is unknown whether xylitol is toxic to cats.